Setting up your sibling group

 Tools for evaluating your sibling group

-You can design your own interviews and questionnaires for siblings, parents and professionals can be used as well as using more more formal evaluation methods.
+You can design your own interviews and questionnaires for siblings, parents and professionals to use as well as using more formal evaluation methods.

 Sample questions for siblings